17 January, 2019

 Moving forward it is important that those looking to develop land takes the necessary steps and this case is a warning to developers including registered providers developing land or acquiring new build units of the risks involved in carrying out development in breach of a restrictive covenant, even if planning permission has been obtained without objection or if the building has already been constructed.

-If you are looking for any more information with regards to our services view our Housing & Regeneration section.
-You can also contact Lyndsay Baxter in our Housing & Regeneration department via email or phone on 01772 224384.
+For more information contact Lyndsay Baxter in our Housing & Regeneration department via email or phone on 01772 224384.
 Alternatively send any question through to Forbes Solicitors via our online Contact Form.